Image compiled from multiple digital images of original letter. Click to enlarge.

 Frank Walker was quick to claim that Francisco Lopez discovered gold in 1842 on his Placerita Canyon property when in 1930 Walker was looking for a "hook" to attract tourists to his "gold camp," but by the late 1940s, when historically minded folks wanted to acquire the discovery site for a state park, Walker had changed his tune, as indicated in this letter from Mesa Dobson.

 The letter is addressed to historian A.B.
 Perkins; it was found among his personal papers.
 We don't know what the "enclosed letter" was.
-The "Trueblood" referenced herein would be Fred W. Trueblood II, owner of The Signal Newspaper from 1938 to 1963.
+The "Trueblood" referenced herein would be Fred W. Trueblood Sr., owner of The Signal Newspaper from 1938 until his death in 1960.
 Grace Stoormer was a grand (i.e., state) president of the Order of Native Daughters of the Golden West (year unknown).

 Dobson's letter of March 27 doesn't state a year, but it probably dates to 1946 or 1947, during the run-up to the centennial of the 1848 Marshall discovery, when the state was suffering from gold fever and locals were begging for attention to the earlier Lopez discovery.